Quick link: Management back to lead page

 When you get your medication it is wise to check that it is the same as your doctor ordered.
 It may have a different brand name so ask your pharmacist if in doubt.

-Ask for an information leaflet called Consumer Medicine Information (CMI) for each of your medications.
+Ask for an information leaflet called Consumer Medicine Information (CMI) for each medication you are prescribed.
 This leaflet includes detailed information on a medicine in plain English, including usage, side effects and precautions.
-A CMI is available at your pharmacist or from your pharmaceutical company and may be provided by your doctor: In some cases it is tucked inside the medication packaging.
+A CMI is available at your pharmacist or from your pharmaceutical company and may be provided by your doctor: In some cases it is tucked inside medication packaging.

 Questions: NPS Medicines Line 1300 MEDICINE - 1300 633 424 (M-F, 9am–5pm, AEST)

 Tools and Tips * Translated resources * Medicine Line search for medicine by name

 Medications past their use by date are less effective or even harmful.
 You can take these medications to a pharmacist or local hospital pharmacy for safe disposal.
 Never throw them in a rubbish bin.